 Yes, It has been seen that in case the patient has an underlying condition of cardiac disease may have a sudden heart attack during Dialysis.
 As the process often fluctuates blood pressure and sugar levels, one can be at risk of a cardiac condition.

 The recovery time after undergoing a dialysis varies from person to person.
 For some it can be 2 hours, for some it is 4 to 6 hours and for few, it takes almost 12 hours to recover completely after the treatment.

-What is the price of the treatment in India?
+What is the most common cause of death in dialysis patients?

-The cost of getting a hemodialysis can vary from Rs.
+The cost of getting hemodialysis can vary from Rs.
 12,000 to Rs.
 15,000 per month.
-A peritoneal dialysis can cost between Rs.
+Peritoneal dialysis can cost between Rs.
 18,000 to Rs.
 20,000 per month.

 Are the results of the treatment permanent?